local-ch/lhs/README.md

 GET https://service.example.com/places/456
 ```

 If automatic detection of nested records does not work, make sure your Records are stored in `app/models`!
-See: (Insallation/Startup checklist)[#installation-startup-checklist]
+See: [Insallation/Startup checklist](#installationstartup-checklist)

 ##### Relations / Associations